Browsing Tag

 September 7, 2016

 Today was the first day I had an early morning session.
 I’ve become used to waking up around 7, so 5 am was a challenge (funny how easy it is to get into the habit of waking up late).
 I got ready quickly and hurried to the class.
 As usual the class was full, even at that early hour.
-We went through the usual rigmarole of standing poses, inversions etc. Not much to report.
-Except that I continue to read voraciously.
+Besides the yoga classes, I continue to read voraciously, and these days I’m reading Indian Superfoods by Rujuta Diwekar.

-What I like about Rujuta’s books is that they are very relevant to our lives and times.
-She talks about local food.
-And essentially, she makes health and fitness accessible to the masses.
-By masses, I don’t mean the vast majority of Indians who don’t have access to Acai seeds.
-I mean those of us who are so busy with the mundanity of life, that we don’t have time to hunt down the best quality goji berries or chia seeds available to us.
+Rujuta’s books are relevant to our lives and times.
+By advocating for local food she makes health and fitness accessible to the masses.
+Most of us are so busy with the mundanity of life, that we don’t have time to hunt down the best quality goji berries or chia seeds.
 So this book is a great resource for those who would like to eat well with the least hassle.
 For me it was great because I believe in simple food and wholesome health.
 To stay in optimum health and shape is more a function of eating simple unadulterated food, instead of exotic produce and unpronounceable ingredients lists.
-My idea is simple.
-If you focus on quality, then the most commonly available ingredients will have you glowing a la lightbulb.
-I believe this and try to eat like that, and I do enjoy good health for the most part.

 1. Ghee – It’s a myth that ghee is fattening.
 In fact, it is lipolytic, it breaks down fat.
 So if you eat ghee you’re helping in breaking down stubborn fat.
 Helpful advice that she gives for women: If you get skin breakouts before or with every period eat ghee at least three times a day.
 Plus she has a bonus recipe for how to make ghee.